Gordon999/Pi-Stopwatch-Timer/README.md

 # Pi-Stopwatch-Timer

 Designed to be used with a Pi and a LCD, but will work on other monitors.
+Should autosize to screen size

 Use onscreen buttons or buttons attached to GPIO.

 Can be used as a Stopwatch or Countdown timer.